Review4Repair/Review4Repair/README.md

 # Review4Repair

-This repository contains the dataset for "Review4Repair: Automatic Program Repairing Aided with Natural Language Code Review".
+This repository contains the dataset for "Review4Repair: Code Review Aided Automatic Program Repairing".
 We mine 15 Gerrit projects and collect a total of 9,48,670 code reviews among which 1,03,990 are from Java.

 # Pretrained Models